Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 NGEN 3193 Drilling Engineering Lab 1 SCH (0-3)

 Standard laboratory testing of drilling fluids including density, marsh viscosity, rheology, retort kit separation, API filter press-static filtration, lubricity and electrical stability.
 Prerequisite: Junior standing in engineering.
-Credit for or current registration in CHEN 3393 required.
+Credit for or current registration in NGEN 3393 required.

 NGEN 3322 Fund of Reservoir Engineering 3 SCH (3-0)